Get a Card

 Sign up for a free library card to borrow materials (including e-resources).

 The Decatur Public Library has so much to offer our patrons!
 From classes and events to print and e-books to movies and music, the library has all your educational, entertainment, and even business resources covered!

 Decatur Public Library Card Eligibility

-A Decatur Public Library card is free for anyone that lives, pays property taxes, or attends school in Decatur, IL.
+A Decatur Public Library card is free for anyone that lives, pays property taxes, or attends school in Decatur, Illinois.

 Out-of-City Residents (non-Decatur residents)

 Individuals that do not reside in the Decatur Public Library service area but reside within Macon County are eligible for Non-resident card by paying a non-refundable annual fee of $85.12.
 The Decatur Public Library must be the closest public library to their residence in order to receive a card from the Decatur Public Library.

 Getting a Library Card